stas00/the-art-of-debugging/README.md

 If you found a bug, typo or would like to propose an improvement please don't hesitate to open an [Issue](https://github.com/stas00/the-art-of-debugging/issues) or contribute a PR.

-## Requests

-If you're struggling with a particular use-case not yet covered here, please open an [Issue](https://github.com/stas00/the-art-of-debugging/issues) where you explain in details the situation, how it can be reproduced and hopefully I can help you find a working approach or at least make some suggestions that may help unblocking you.

-Unless this is urgent please hold on on those requests for a bit while I write out the bulk of the know-how as chances are it'll be already covered here.

 ## License